apify/apify-docs/content/academy/anti_scraping.md

 ### IP session consistency

 This technique is commonly uses to entirely block the bot from accessing the website altogether.
 It works on the principle that every entity that accesses the site gets a token.
 This token is then saved together with the IP address and HTTP request information such as user-agent and other specific headers.
-If the entity makes another request, but without the session cookie, the IP address is added on the grey list.
+If the entity makes another request, but without the session token, the IP address is added on the grey list.

 ### IP rate-limiting